 Amazon Redshift extends the functionality of the COPY command to enable you to load data in several data formats from multiple data sources, control access to load data, manage data transformations, and manage the load operation.

 This section presents the required COPY command parameters and groups the optional parameters by function.
 Subsequent topics describe each parameter and explain how various options work together.
 You can also go directly to a parameter description by using the alphabetical parameter list.

 The simplest COPY command uses the following format.

 The following example creates a table named CATDEMO, and then loads the data with

 sample data from a data file in Amazon S3 named

-If your cluster is located in the US West (Oregon) AWS region, you can substitute your AWS credentials in the previous COPY command and execute it.
-For complete instructions on how to load sample data, including instructions for loading data from other AWS regions, see Step 4: Load Sample Data.
+For steps to create an IAM role, see Step 2: Create an IAM Role .
+For complete instructions on how to use COPY commands to load sample data, including instructions for loading data from other AWS regions, see Step 4: Load Sample Data.